Moving to Peace River

 Information about Municipal services, such as taxation, utilities, sanitation and curbside recycling program, as well as general community information.

-Peace River Museum, Archives and Mackenzie Centre
+Visitor Information (Peace River Museum, Archives and Mackenzie Centre)

-Your link to the vibrant history and heritage of the Peace River area as well as general community information.
+Your link to the vibrant history and heritage of the Peace River area as well as general community and tourist information.
 Stop in and visit our friendly staff and purchase locally made items from the gift shop.

 North Peace Housing Foundation